wacncontent/CustomizeTool/removeCommentOutput2/articles/storage/storage-ruby-how-to-use-queue-storage.md

 Now that you've learned the basics of queue storage, follow these links to learn about more complex storage tasks.

-- See the MSDN Reference: [Azure Storage](http://msdn.microsoft.com/zh-cn/library/azure/gg433040.aspx)
 - Visit the [Azure Storage Team Blog](http://blogs.msdn.com/b/windowsazurestorage/)
 - Visit the [Azure SDK for Ruby](https://github.com/WindowsAzure/azure-sdk-for-ruby) repository on GitHub

-For a comparision between the Azure Queue Service discussed in this article and Azure Service Bus Queues discussed in the [How to use Service Bus Queues](/develop/ruby/how-to-guides/service-bus-queues/) article, see [Azure Queues and Azure Service Bus Queues - Compared and Contrasted](http://msdn.microsoft.com/zh-cn/library/azure/hh767287.aspx)
+For a comparision between the Azure Queue Service discussed in this article and Azure Service Bus Queues discussed in the [How to use Service Bus Queues](/documentation/articles/service-bus-ruby-how-to-use-queues) article, see [Azure Queues and Azure Service Bus Queues - Compared and Contrasted](http://msdn.microsoft.com/zh-cn/library/azure/hh767287.aspx)